Woman holding her abdomen with both hands

 What I test for

-Comprehensive stool analysis (microbiome diversity, pathogens, inflammation markers, short-chain fatty acids).
+Comprehensive stool analysis: microbiome diversity, pathogens, inflammation markers, short-chain fatty acids.
 SIBO breath testing where indicated.
 Food sensitivity panel (IgG) selectively.
 Intestinal permeability markers.
-Nutrient absorption markers including B12, iron, zinc, and fat-soluble vitamins.
-Thyroid, since hypothyroidism is one of the most common and overlooked causes of constipation.
+Nutrient absorption: B12, iron, zinc, fat-soluble vitamins.
+Thyroid, hypothyroidism is one of the most commonly overlooked causes of constipation.

 Antimicrobial herbal protocols for SIBO and dysbiosis.
-Gut-repair nutrition: specific carbohydrate diet, low-FODMAP as a short-term tool, targeted probiotics by strain not just by brand.
-Digestive enzyme support where motility or enzyme output is the issue.
-IV therapy when malabsorption has created significant nutrient deficits.
+Gut-repair nutrition: specific carbohydrate diet, low-FODMAP as a short-term bridge, targeted probiotics chosen by strain and case.
+Digestive enzyme support where motility or output is the issue.
+IV therapy when malabsorption has created significant deficits.

 The gut-hormone connection